Personal Development

 Making the changes you want to make bite-size will make them more attainable and less overwhelming than juggling multiple huge things at once.

 Because you won’t be heading into the year expecting to implement a million new things simultaneously, you’ll ease your way into new habits and goals by gradually adding one actionable change each month.
-Those are 12 noteworthy accomplishments at the end of the year!

 RELATED: 9 Powerful Ways to Implement a Life Reset in the New Year.